Rooting Out Incorrect RIPE Atlas Probe Geolocations: Methodology

 \section{Methodology}

 Our objective is to identify whether a probe responding from its operator-reported geolocation is physically impossible.
-We rely on simple physics to verify whether measured latency between our measurement source and the destination's reported location exceeds the speed at which light travels in either a fiber optic cable or an inter-satellite laser.
-We measure latency using a network of probes from the CAIDA \ark platform, as well as historical \atlas measurement data.
+We rely on simple physics to infer whether measured latency between our measurement source and the destination's reported location exceeds the speed at which light travels in either a fiber optic cable or an inter-satellite laser.
+We measure latency using a network of probes operated by collaborators (\ark\footnote{Anonymized for submission}) and historical \atlas\ measurement data.

 \textbf{Vantage Points.}\quad Our methodology requires measuring latency to and from vantage points with validated locations.
-First, we use the CAIDA \ark Measurement Infrastructure~\cite{caidark}, a set of 170~globally distributed vantage points that we control and whose exact latitude and longitude we know.
-As of May~2024, Ark has 170~nodes in 133~autonomous systems, across 135~cities, in 58~countries, on 6~continents (see Figure~\ref{fig:ark_map} in the Appendix for a map of Ark coverage).
-The CAIDA Ark platform is open to researchers upon request.
-Additionally, we use seven RIPE operated and validated ``central'' servers, located in Fremont, California, USA; Newark, New Jersey, USA; Singapore; two in Amsterdam, Netherlands; and two in Nuremberg, Germany.
+First, we use \ark, a set of 294~globally distributed vantage points whose exact latitude and longitude we verify directly with the operators. \ark nodes are in 194~autonomous systems, across 218~cities, in 68~countries, on 6~continents (see Figure~\ref{fig:ark_map} in the Appendix for a map of coverage). \ark is open to researchers upon request.
+Additionally, we use seven RIPE operated ``central'' servers, located in Fremont, California, USA; Newark, New Jersey, USA; Singapore; two in Amsterdam, Netherlands; and two in Nuremberg, Germany.

-\textbf{Latency Measurement.}\quad First, we measure the latency from all of our vantage points (VPs) to all 13K \atlas probes.
-We use our \ark network to ICMP ping every RIPE probe every twelve hours for one week in May~2024.
-Between every <VP, probe> pair, we save the minimum round trip time of all pings as the representative RTT.
-For the RIPE central server vantage points, we use their API to collect historical ping data from each \atlas probe to each server.
-We collect the minimum round trip times three times a day (6h,12h,18h UTC).
-We repeat this process one day a week, for the past five years.
-Thus, we derive one latency measurement for every source and destination (\atlas probes) pair.
-We filter out continuously unresponsive probes.
+\textbf{Latency Measurement.}\quad First, we measure the latency from all of our vantage points (VPs) to all 12K \atlas probes.
+We use the \ark nodes to ICMP ping every RIPE probe twice a month from May~2024 to March~2025.
+Since RIPE Atlas is volunteer-run and intended for network measurements, ICMP filtering is unlikely to occur.
+Between every <VP, probe> pair, we save the minimum round trip time (RTT) of all pings as the representative RTT because the speed of light in optical fiber or air imposes a hard lower bound.
+Unlike average RTTs, which can be inflated due to queuing or congestion, the minimum RTT reflects the fastest observed path and cannot be artificially reduced.
+For RIPE central servers, we use their API to collect historical ping data from each \atlas probe to each server until September 2024, when RIPE stopped running measurements to their central servers.
+We collect the minimum RTTs three times a day (6h,12h,18h UTC), on one day a week, over the past five years of data.
+Continuously unresponsive probes are filtered out. \looseness=-1